Breast Conservation, skin and nipple sparing mastectomy, high risk patients, sentinel node biopsy

 Resident In Surgery 1982-1984

-In 1998 Alison moved her practice, and built a new Comprehensive Breast Center at St Luke's Roosevelt Hospital, where she is the Chief of Breast Surgery.
+In 1998 Dr. Estabrook moved her practice, and built a new Comprehensive Breast Center at Mount Sinai St Luke's Roosevelt Hospital, where she is the Chief of Breast Surgery.
 She works with other physicians, and with Physician’ assistants, medical staff and volunteers.
-Alison began a Breast Fellowship Program in 2002.
-Since that time 10 Breast Fellows have graduated the St. Luke’s-Roosevelt/Beth Israel program.
-Alison has created support groups, a Resource Library, and a monthly free lecture series with speakers discussing topics of interest to high risk women.
+Dr. Estabrook began a Breast Fellowship Program in 2002.
+Since that time 10 Breast Fellows have graduated the Mount Sinai St. Luke’s-Roosevelt/Beth Israel program.
+Dr. Estabrook has created support groups, a Resource Library, and a monthly free lecture series with speakers discussing topics of interest to high risk women.
 The Comprehensive Breast Center also offers free yoga and meditation classes as well as a weekly pool program.
-These programs are held at the Jewish Community Center on the upper west side of Manhattan, midway between St. Luke’s and Roosevelt Hospitals.
+These programs are held at the Jewish Community Center on the upper west side of Manhattan, midway between Mount Sinai St. Luke’s and Mount Sinai Roosevelt Hospitals.